NewBuguTeam/PKUVolleyball-backend/README.md

 ## PKUVolleyball-backend

+### This is a test branch

+Now the unit test for the modules completed has been implemented in /test.py.

+The database name is changed in the testing environment.
+Please create new database showed as follows.

 ### Database configuration

 Here shows the commands that should be run in in the MySQL commandline, which configs username & pw, and the database name used in the back-end, and also showed in /instance/config.py .